"I'm self-taught. The journey of my work is when I drape. I'm still discovering, still teaching myself."

 In 2010, rights to the ‘Roland Mouret' name were acquired by the joint venture of Roland Mouret and Simon Fuller's XIX Entertainment.
 As well as distinguished stockists around the world, there are two Roland Mouret maisons, one in London's Mayfair, the other on New York's Madison Avenue.
 Recent expansion includes the perfume "Une Amourette".

 The key to everything are Mouret's craftsman's hands.
 "I love the way fabric feels.
-I'm known for drape and structure but I succeed, I think, when the clothes feel comfortable to you ...and perhaps through the eyes of someone else, someone you love".
+I'm known for drape and structure but I succeed, I think, when the clothes feel comfortable to you ....and perhaps through the eyes of someone else, someone you love, so you will leave the fabric looser on yourself, like after sex.
+We all dress up to undress".